-AGT's discount remains towards the lower end of the peer group table.
-Its dividend yield sits in the middle of the pack, though none of these trusts are focused on providing a high dividend yield.
-Its market cap also sits in the middle of the group, though at over one billion pounds, AGT is among one of the largest listed equity investment trusts.
+AVI's dividend yield sits in the middle of the pack, though none of these trusts are focused on providing a high dividend yield.
+Its market cap also sits in the middle of the group, though at over one billion pounds, AGT is still one of the largest listed equity investment trusts.

-AGT's ongoing charges is the highest amongst its peers, but not elevated in the context of the wider investment company sector.
-The manager would observe that its investment approach is a higher degree of operational engagement compared to most equity investors, and this is reflected in the fees that it charges.
+AGT's ongoing charges is the highest amongst its peers, but not high in the context of the wider investment company sector.
+The manager's investment approach is more hands-on than that of most equity investors, and this is reflected in the fees that it charges.